IRVLUTD/isaac_sim_grasping/README.md

 ## Parameters and Inputs
 A standalone executable (standalone.py file) for the simulation is within the repository; a command to run the simulation is shown below.
 Note: for Isaac Sim standalone executables, the commands must be run from the isaac sim python.sh directory.
 For this simulation Isaac Sim 2023.1.0 was used.
+Sample running command:

 ./python.sh (standalone folder)/standalone.py --json_dir=(json folder)/obj8 --gripper_dir=(repo directory)/grippers --objects_dir=(object directory) --output_dir=(output directory) --num_w=300 --test_time=6 --controller=position --headless --print_results